 We are located in the heart of the Ottawa National Forest where the Jumbo and the East Branch of the Ontonagon Rivers meets.
 The Ottawa National Forest offers 953,000 acres with more than 500 lakes, 2,000 miles of streams, and countless waterfalls.
-Our resort is located right on trail #8, easy access to snowmobiling, four-wheeling, and hiking.
+Our resort is located right on Trail #8, easy access to snowmobiling, four-wheeling/Side-by-side, and hiking.
 With an average 150+ inches of snow annually, and hundreds of miles of groomed snowmobile and cross country ski trails there's no reason to hibernate!

 The Ottawa National Forest offers 953,000 acres with more than 500 lakes and 2,000 miles of streams to fish in!
 In the Upper Peninsula, the Michigan trout season runs from the last Saturday in April to September 30.
 Later seasons are set for bass, walleye, northern pike, and muskellunge.
 See the MDNR Fishing Guide for exact dates.
 Generally, spring (May-June) is the best time for lake fishing on the Ottawa; summer (July-August) is somewhat slower, with fall (September-October) somewhere in between.
 Stream fishing for lake-run salmon and steelhead usually picks up around April 1 in streams with an extended trout-salmon season, such as the East Branch of the Ontonagon River North of M-28, or those with no closed season, such as the Black River.
 The best fishing on these streams starts around mid-September and lasts until the snow flies.
 Stream fishing for resident trout is generally best near the end of the legal season, especially for brook trout, which start upstream migration at this time.
 Check out the Recreation Opportunity Guide for Fishing in the Ottawa National Forest for more information.